 Critical infrastructure is the name given to the hardware, software, networks, and systems that allow humans to live their lives.
 Critical infrastructure categories include defense, healthcare, and government facilities.
 Unfortunately, in recent years, critical infrastructure has become a target for malicious cyber actors from nation-states, including China, Russia, Iran, and North Korea.
 Numerous examples exist of successful and unsuccessful attempts by these nation-states to breach critical cyber defenses, some with devastating consequences.

 The need to protect critical infrastructure is clear.
 If these networks went down due to a cyber attack, it could compromise national security, cause power cuts, or even lead to unnecessary deaths.
-It’s no wonder hostile nations attempt to infiltrate critical infrastructure, and why governments and organizations invest in Critical Infrastructure Protection (CIP)
+It’s no wonder hostile nations attempt to infiltrate critical infrastructure, and why governments and organizations invest in Critical Infrastructure Protection (CIP).

 CIP harnesses threat intelligence technology to help nations face these more complex and constantly evolving cyber threats.
 The key is rapid threat detection, so organizations can head off potential attackers before they can do any significant damage.
 In this article, we’ll tell you more about it and show how deception technology takes threat intelligence to the next level.

-How Do We Protect and Manage Risks to Critical Infrastructure?
+How do we Protect and Manage Risks to Critical Infrastructure?

 Knowledge is power.
 The more you know about your critical infrastructure, who is using it, and how they interact, the easier it is to spot if something potentially malicious is happening.
 Furthermore, the more you know about would-be cyber attackers and their methods, the faster you can neutralize them and protect your critical infrastructure.